The Best Spanish Shows on Netflix

 Inside: My top recommendations for Spanish shows on Netflix.

-I speak Spanish all day with my kids and as a teacher, but I need good input too!
-And lucky for me, there are more and more great Spanish shows to watch.
+I speak Spanish all day with my kids and as a teacher, which gives me lots of opportunities to practice.
+But really, I need good input too!
+And lucky for me, there are more and more great Spanish series available to watch.
 Here are a bunch of suggestions (most of which I’ve personally watched).

 As a semi-introvert, my ideal evening just might be curled at home with a good show.
-Not surprisingly, a Netflix series are some of my favorite ways to learn more Spanish.
+Not surprisingly, Spanish shows on Netflix is one of my favorite forms of professional development!
+Pajamas + a good series = yes please.

 Below, I’ve included a brief commentary where I could, However, if you’re wondering about ratings, please be sure to click on the title and get a better idea of the content.
 Remember that Netflix regularly adds and pulls shows– just let me know if you catch something I should update!
 If you would rather watch movies, I have a whole page dedicated to lists of movies in Spanish as well.